The Beauty of Slow

 People ran for the door,

-Leaving Ted with the entire buffet.
+Leaving Ted the entire buffet.

 Back to the library, quiet and still,